uberflip/interview-eng-iii/README.md

 - Hourly wage rate
 - Social Insurance Number

 *Timesheet*: A timesheet is a pair of clock in/out timestamps with the number of hours and gross pay calculated.

 *Social Insurance Number (SIN)*: Use the following method to validate a SIN.

 >Let's use this fictitious SIN to demonstrate: `130 692 544`
 >
->Always multiply the SIN Number by this number: `121 212 121`
->
->(Multiply each digit of the top number by each digit of the bottom number)
+>Multiply each digit of the SIN by the corresponding digit of the number `121 212 121`.
+If you get a two-digit product, add those digits together.
 >
 >`130 692 544`
 >